-Another tip to accelerate the render Blender project is using a workstation with high performance.
+Another tip to accelerate the render with Cycles in Blender project is using a workstation with high performance.
 Sometimes, your hardware such as CPU, GPU, and RAM cannot meet the project requirements.
 Luckily, iRender provides high computer configuration for rental via Remote Desktop Application (.rdp file).
 Our server has a powerful GPU: single/multiple RTX 3090 & CPU: Intel Xeon W-2245/ AMD Ryzen Threadripper Pro 3955WX.
 Furthermore, we have 256 GB RAM, 24GB VRAM, and Storage (NVMe SSD) up to 1 TB.

 iRender’s workflow is simple and easy.
 You need to create an image and then boot a system.
 Next, you connect to our remote servers and take full control of our machines.
 There you can install any software that you want.